 - Figures are stated in percentages.

-- A blank space indicates that the goal has been
+- A "No" indicates that the goal has been

 The university's Affirmative Action Plan is available for review in our office Monday through Friday 8:00 am to 5:00 pm (summer hours are 7:30 am to 4:30 pm, Monday through Friday).